Repetition and pair-interaction of string-like hopping motions in glassy polymers: Introduction

-In this work, we perform MD simulations of a glassy polymer model in which string-like particle hopping motions dominate the dynamics.
-We find that hoppings and thus also string-like motions become increasingly reversible and repetitive as $T$ decreases.
+Glasses are routinely studied in both equilibrium and non-equilibrium states \cite{wahnstrom1991,sastry1998}.
+Besides investigating equilibrium samples of a glassy polymer system from MD simulations, we also examine deeply supercooled non-equilibrium samples quenched to much lower temperature $T$.
+We show that as $T$ decreases, string-like particle hopping motions dominate the dynamics and hopping distances become concentrated around the particle diameter.
+We find that string-like motions become increasingly reversible and repetitive.
+This is directly related to increasingly back-and-forth nature of particle motions commonly observed in glass systems \cite{miyagawa1988,vollmayr2004,vogel2008,ahn2013,helfferich2014}.
 We argue that string-like motions, as opposed to only micro-strings, are mostly $\beta$ relaxations at low $T$.
 Since identical string-like motions can be reversed and repeated multiple times, we refer to them as multiple back-and-forth propagation of a single string.
-By identifying an elementary excitation as the existence of a string, we then introduce a kinetic theory of facilitated glassy dynamics.
-We suggest that the main mechanism rendering string-like motions irreversible and may hence contribute to structure relaxations is pair-interactions between strings.
-Pair-interactions also destroy old strings and facilitate the creation of new strings, resulting in string mobility.
-A mean field theory thus derived exhibits an ideal glass transition analogous to that of the FA model with a frozen phase characterized by isolated immobile strings.
-We then extend our theory leading to a realistic glass transition.
-Examples of string repetitions and interactions which are crucial to our theory are illustrated by particle trajectories from MD simulations.
+We suggest that the main mechanism rendering string-like motions less readily reversed and may hence contribute to structure relaxations is pair-interactions between strings.
+Pair-interactions also destroy old strings and facilitate the creation of new strings, resulting in effective string mobility.
+Examples of string repetitions and interactions are illustrated by particle trajectories from MD simulations.
+Systematic quantitative assessment of string repetition based on particle hopping statistics are performed.

 The rest of this paper is organized as follows.
-Section \ref{repetition} presents MD results exemplifying string repetitions and pair-interactions of strings.
-Section \ref{theory} derives an ideal glass transition and its generalization to a realistic transition.
-In Sec. \ref{outlook}, we discuss detailed properties of string dynamics and further phenomena at very low temperatures.
-Section \ref{conclusion} concludes the paper with a summary and some further discussions.
+Section \ref{method} describes our simulation method.
+Section \ref{repetition} illustrates string repetition.
+Quantitative measurements on particle hoppings and their repetitive properties are presented respectively in Sec. \ref{distance} and \ref{return}.
+We explain in Sec. \ref{interaction} the disruption of string repetitions by string interactions.
+Section \ref{void} discusses the relationship between voids, strings and mobile clusters while Sec. \ref{conclusion} concludes the paper with a summary and some further discussions.